 The story of Jesus, as Christians know and tell it, comes from the part of the Christian Bible called the “New Testament.”
-The first four books—Matthew, Mark, Luke, and John—are known as the “Gospels,” meaning “good news.”
-They were all written between about 70 and 100 CE, approximately two generations after the death of Jesus, and are based on stories of Jesus, told and retold by his followers.
+The first four books of the New Testament—Matthew, Mark, Luke, and John—are known as the “Gospels,” meaning “good news.”
+Written between about 70 and 100 CE, approximately two generations after the death of Jesus, the Gospels are based on accounts of Jesus, told and retold by his followers.
 Matthew, Mark, and Luke are called the “synoptic” Gospels, because they present a “common view” of Jesus through many common sayings, parables, and events.
-Both Matthew and Luke seem to have used Mark’s Gospel in writing their own accounts.
-John’s Gospel has a distinctive voice, focusing more on the divinity of Christ in the context of a cosmic worldview.
-The Gospels came out of early communities still struggling with their identity in a Jewish context.
-The Gospel of Matthew, for instance, is most conscious of the debates within Judaism after the destruction of the Temple in 70 CE, while the Gospel of John shows signs of Christians being expelled from synagogues.
-Although the Gospels differ in their accounts of Jesus’ life and ministry, sometimes in significant ways, the early church did not blend them into one account, but preserved these four distinct Gospels, with their differences.
-Together they provide four views of the life and teachings of Jesus.
+Both Matthew and Luke seem to have used Mark’s Gospel as a source in writing their own accounts.
+John’s Gospel has a distinctive voice, focusing more on the divinity of Christ within a cosmic worldview.
+The Gospels emerged out of early communities still struggling with their identity as followers of Jesus in a Jewish context.
+The Gospel of Matthew, for instance, is most conscious of debates within Judaism after the destruction of the Temple in 70 CE, while the Gospel of John includes signs of Christians being expelled from synagogues.
+Although these four Gospels differ in their accounts of Jesus’ life and ministry, sometimes in significant ways, the early church did not blend them into one account, but preserved the distinct Gospels with their differences.
+Together they provide four perspectives on the life and teachings of Jesus.

-According to the traditions of Luke and Matthew, Jesus was born in Bethlehem in Judaea in the lineage of King David.
+According to the traditions of Luke and Matthew, Jesus was born in Bethlehem in Judea in the lineage of King David.
 Theirs is a story in which the ordinary and the miraculous intertwine.
-The mother of Jesus is said to be Mary, who conceived Jesus by the power of the Holy Spirit while she was still a young unmarried virgin; Joseph, her betrothed, was a carpenter from Nazareth.
-Luke’s story is familiar to Christians throughout the world: the couple traveled to Bethlehem to be counted in the census and finding no room at the local inn, had to stay in a stable.
+Mary, the mother of Jesus, is said to have conceived Jesus by the power of the Holy Spirit while she was still a young unmarried virgin; Joseph, her betrothed, was a carpenter from Nazareth.
+Luke’s story is familiar to Christians throughout the world: the couple traveled to Bethlehem to be counted in the census and, finding no room at the local inn, had to stay in a stable.
 Jesus was born that night, his first bed a manger filled with hay.
 Nearby shepherds with their flocks heard angels singing and hurried to see the newborn child.
 Matthew says nothing of the stable or the shepherds, but tells of wise men or astrologers, who saw the light of a star and came from the East bringing gifts to honor the child.
 Mark and John omit the birth story altogether, with Mark beginning his account with the baptism of Jesus, and John with the creation of the cosmos.

 Jesus taught that the expected Kingdom of God was close at hand.
-But it would not be an earthly political kingdom, rather a new reign of justice for the poor and liberation for the oppressed.
-Those who would be included first in the Kingdom were not the elites and the powerful, but the poor, the rejected, the outcasts.
-Jesus likened the coming of the Kingdom of God to the growth of a tiny mustard seed, growing from within to create a new reality.
+But it would not be an earthly political kingdom, but rather a new reign of justice and liberation for the oppressed.
+Those who would be included first in the Kingdom were not the wealthy, powerful elites, but the poor, the rejected, and the outcasts.
+Jesus likened the coming of the Kingdom of God to a tiny mustard seed, growing from within to create a new flourishing reality.
 His disciples and many who heard him began to speak of Jesus as the long-awaited redeemer, the Messiah, who would make the Kingdom of God a reality.
-When the term “Messiah” was translated into Greek, the word they used was Christos, the Christ.
+When the term “Messiah” was translated into Greek, the word used was Christos, the Christ.